AElfProject/AElf/docs/tutorials/developing-smart-contracts/setup.md

 You can use this layout as a template for your future smart contracts.
 Before you do we recommend you follow through all the articles of this series.

 {% hint style="info" %}
 You will also notice the **src** folder.
-This folder contains the Boilerplate's modules and the executable for the node.
+This folder contains Boilerplate's modules and the executable for the node.
 {% endhint %}

 ## Next

 You've just seen a short introduction on how to run a smart contract that is already included in Boilerplate.
-The next article will give you more complete smart contract and extra content on how to organize your code and tests files.
+The next article will show you a more complete smart contract and extra content on how to organize your code and tests files.

 {% hint style="warning" %}
 All production contracts (contracts destined to be deployed to a live chain) must go through a complete review process by the contract author and undergo proper testing.
 It is the authors responsibility to check the validity and security of his contract.
 The author should not simply copy the contracts contained in Boilerplate, it's the authors responsibility to ensure the security and correctness of his contracts.